 Despite heavy losses, the Soviet and Polish troops had managed to retain their Lenino bridgehead, which later played a considerable role in 'Bagration'.
 The German losses were also heavy and reported to reach 1,800, in addition to 326 Germans taken prisoner.
 The German forces also sustained heavy losses in equipment: 72 machine guns, 42 pieces of artillery, two tanks and five aircraft.

 In its purely military aspect, the plan to consolidate and expand the Lenino bridgehead aea was reasonable, but the timing of the offensive was not.
-At the end of the 'Smolensk Offensive Operation', the Soviet forces in this sector were exhausted: the manpower remaining to the two Soviet divisions at Lenino was only 9,126 men, about two-⅔hirds of the 1st Division’s strength.
+At the end of the 'Smolensk Offensive Operation', the Soviet forces in this sector were exhausted: the manpower remaining to the two Soviet divisions at Lenino was only 9,126 men, about two-thirds of the 1st Division’s strength.
 Despite its determination, the Polish force was poorly experienced and inadequately trained, and the commitment of a number of reconnaissance actions also allowed the Germans to predict the targets and goals of the Lenino offensive.

 Gordov’s stubbornness also contributed to the high casualties of the Soviet and Polish troops.
 At the end of 12 October, the losses of the Soviet and Polish troops had already reached an unacceptable level, and the important Hill 217.6 height could not be taken as the last reserve force had already been used.
 At that time, Gordov should have suspended the offensive in order to reorganise and resupply his depleted troops, but he did not.
 Gordov’s grave faults were violently criticised by Berling and even by Stalin.

 It should also be noted, however, that while their front line was not strong, the Germans had considerable reserve strength and a deep system of defences.
 The bunkers, firepoints and trenches had been laid out with great care, so the Germans managed quickly to stabilise the situation and undertake effective counterattacks.
-Furthermore, Martinek, the local commander, had also recognised the importance of Hill 217.6: from this hill the Germans could cover a large area and directly strike the whole town of Lenino with artillery fire.
+Furthermore, Martinek had also recognised the importance of Hill 217.6: from this the Germans could cover a large area and directly strike the whole town of Lenino with artillery fire.
 Hill 217.6 would later give the Soviets many difficulties and hardships until its bombardment by a large barrage of Katyusha rockets in June 1944.